sspross/tastybackbonepie/README.md

 # TastyBackbonePie

-jQuery plugin to create fancy ajax data tables using a [django-tastypie](http://tastypieapi.org/) api backend.
+jQuery plugin to create ajax data tables using a [django-tastypie](http://tastypieapi.org/) api backend.
-Includes a way to easily paginate, sort and filter tables too!
+Includes a way to easily paginate, sort and filter tables too.

 __Version 0.1 alpha - This project is in a very early stage.__